hci-a-if-its-2019/final-project-ichiraku-ramen/USABILITY-EVALUATION.md

 3. Find out how many Final Project having title contains substring "Algoritma" and belongs to 2014 batch.
 4. Find out how many Final Project with supervisor Rully Soelaiman and with specialization "Komputasi Cerdas dan Visi".
 5. Find out how many Final Project with supervisor Hadziq Fabroyir and with status "OK".
-6. Find out how which supervisors that offer Final Project's Topic with specialization "Arsitektur Jaringan Komputer" that not yet taken.
+6. Find out which supervisors that offer Final Project's Topic with specialization "Arsitektur Jaringan Komputer" that not yet taken.

 ## Participant 1
 ### Participant Description